"Dance of Death"

 This is the great scene between Electra and Clytemnestra in Richard Strauss’s Elektra, as staged by Patrice Chéreau, at the Aix-en-Provence Festival, in July.
 Evelyn Herlitzius played the daughter, Waltraud Meier the mother; Esa-Pekka Salonen conducted the Orchestre de Paris.
 Chéreau has pulled off many feats in his opera-directing career—notably, his monumental 1976 production of the Ring, at Bayreuth, and his glamorous and sordid presentation of the three-act version of Berg’s Lulu, in 1979.
 His work finally reached New York in 2009, when the Met mounted his stark, raw staging of Janáček’s From the House of the Dead.
 Yet this Elektra, which can currently be seen on the Arte channel’s Web site and will arrive at the Met in 2016, occupies a special place in Chéreau’s output, because his signature attention to nuances of character humanizes a masterpiece that often seems grimly relentless.
 Clytemnestra has been killed thousands of times over the millennia; here, her death registers as a shock, because we have come to see her not as a monster but as a woman shadowed by a monstrous deed.

 One issue with Elektra is that, for all its splendid ferocity, it lacks a degree of internal tension.
 The libretto, derived from Hugo von Hofmannsthal's adaptation of Sophocles, has a whiff of Grand Guignol, and the score hammers away indiscriminately at dissonances and disconnected triads.
 In Aix, Salonen, who has replaced Pierre Boulez as Chéreau's chief musical collaborator, restored dynamic balance.
-In the opening bars, a bass-clarinet note had equal weight with the titanic D-major chord that sets the work in motion.
+In the opening bars, a bass-clarinet note had equal weight with the titanic D-minor chord that sets the work in motion.
 Frail lyricism in the violins, flickering chords in the violas, spidery cadenzas in the flute—all came through clearly, instead of being lost in the melee.
 So, too, did the voices.
 Here was an Elektra you could listen to without flinching.

 The action is placed more or less in the present; the sets, by Richard Peduzzi, suggest the exterior of a grand bourgeois home, though nothing is too specific.
 We have no idea whether the late Agamemnon was a king, a president, or a C.E.O.
 What matters, as Chéreau said in an interview, is that this well-to-do household has been “completely disordered” by the crime.
 Clytemnestra is attempting total repression.
 Orestes, when he arrives, is a blank-faced instrument of violence; Mikhail Petrenko plays him as a block of basso ice.
 Chrysothemis, sung with opulent, room-filling tone by Adrianne Pieczonka, seems the most human, but there is an obliviousness in her determination to go on living.
 Only Electra feels the full extent of the trauma.